contract dispute arbitration in Forestburgh, New York 12777

 By July, with negotiations at a standstill, both parties agreed to arbitration under the New York State Arbitration Rules.
 The hearing took place in Forestburgh Town Hall on August 15, 2023, presided over by arbitrator Linda Carver, known for her balanced decisions in commercial contract disputes.

 During the hearing, Sarah presented photos and expert testimony from a local wood specialist confirming the defects rendered a third of the lumber unusable for her construction needs.
-Tom defended GreenLine’s practices, explaining that kiln-drying can occasionally produce minor inconsistencies, and that the contract’s acceptance clause included “normal industry standards.”
+Tom defended GreenLine’s practices, explaining that kiln-drying can occasionally produce minor inconsistencies, and that the contract’s acceptance clause included normal industry standards.”

 Linda carefully reviewed all evidence and arguments.
 She ruled that while minor imperfections were common, the extent of the damage exceeded “normal industry standards.”
-She ordered GreenLine Timber to pay Maple Grove Construction a partial refund of $9,000, representing the value of the unusable lumber, and to cover arbitration fees.
+She ordered GreenLine Timber to pay Maple the claimant a partial refund of $9,000, representing the value of the unusable lumber, and to cover arbitration fees.
 The arbitrator also required Sarah to pay the remaining balance of $6,000 for the acceptable portion delivered.

 The decision was announced on August 25, 2023, and both parties accepted the ruling without appeal, eager to move forward.
 Sarah used the refund to purchase replacement lumber from another supplier, while Tom implemented stricter quality controls to prevent future disputes.